hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-centers-for-medicare-medicaid-services-cms-medicaid.md

     Financial: 0.0
     Inability_to_Access_Data: 0.0
     cyp5: '336.21'
+  underpayments_eligibility:
+  - Key: cyp5_dit5_1
+    Payment_Type: Underpayments
+    Theme: Contractor of Provider Status
+    Theme_Description: "Status or standing of contractor or provider, including recipient\
+      \ eligibility to \r\nprovide medical services"
+    Value: '231.984900'
+  - Key: cyp5_dit18_1
+    Payment_Type: Underpayments
+    Theme: Medical Status
+    Theme_Description: Identifies whether a person is sick/healthy
+    Value: '104.225100'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: HHS will continue to share Medicare data to assist states and territories with meeting Medicaid screening and enrollment requirements.
+      To help alleviate state concerns with the cost of completing the Social Security Administration Death Master File (SSA DMF) check as part of provider screening, HHS will work with the SSA to provide states the DMF.
+    Mitigation_Strategy: app5_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: Under the Medicaid Eligibility Quality Control program, states design and conduct pilots to evaluate the processes that determine an individual’s eligibility for Medicaid and CHIP benefits.
+The Medicaid Eligibility Quality Control program also reviews eligibility determinations that are not reviewed under Payment Error Rate Measurement, such as denials and terminations.
+States have flexibility in designing pilots to focus on vulnerable or error-prone areas identified.
+HHS will also continue conducting audits of beneficiary eligibility determinations in high-risk states based on a risk assessment that reviewed states with higher eligibility improper payment rates, eligibility errors based on GAO or OIG reports, issues identified by states through the Medicaid Eligibility Quality Control program, and issues identified through HHS’s various corrective action plan oversight processes.
+Unified Program Integrity Coordinators (UPICs) will also  perform numerous functions to detect and prevent fraud, and identify broader vulnerabilities to the integrity of Medicaid.
+    Mitigation_Strategy: app6_1
+  - Action_Taken: Completed
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: HHS offers training, technical assistance, and support to state Medicaid program integrity officials through the Medicaid Integrity Institute.
+In FY 2024, HHS continued a robust training program, which included virtual and in-person training opportunities.
+FY 2024 offerings included provider auditing, certified coding, fraud prevention, and Do Not Pay.
+    Mitigation_Strategy: atp3_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q4
     Description_Action_Taken: In FY 2024, HHS continued working with states to implement